• Skip to primary navigation

 For the Pie Crust

-2. Mix the vodka and water together and place in the freezer too. you can also place the food processor bowl or mixing bowl in the freezer or fridge to stay cold.
+• Mix the water in and place in the freezer too.
+You can also place the food processor bowl or mixing bowl in the freezer or fridge to stay cold.

-4. Pulse in the egg white and vodka/water mixture until it just starts to form a ball.
-Place the dough onto your counter, cut in half, and wrap the two pieces in plastic wrap.
+• Pulse in the egg white and water until it just starts to form a ball.
+Place the dough onto your counter, cut in half, flatten a bit, and wrap the two pieces in plastic wrap or parchment paper.
 Freeze one disc for future use.
 Refrigerate one piece for at least one hour.

 For the filling